 Popular holiday?
-Easter, Persian New Year, and Passover have already passed.
+Persian New Year has already passed and Easter falls on the 21st.
 What’s on April 20th?

 It’s a day celebrated by millions of people worldwide, especially among adolescents.
 This holiday often brings a sense of joy and the feeling of righteousness to its devotees.

-No, that’s on April 22nd (remember to recycle).
+While Passover does fall on April 20th this year, that's not the holiday I'm talking about.
+Additionally, Earth Day is on April 22nd (remember to recycle).
 April 20th also known as 420 (always celebrated on April 20th) is a day shrouded in secrecy from parents and authorities but highly anticipated among peers and friends.
 About as much thought goes into making plans for this day as friends would scrutinize over what they’re going to wear to prom or how they’re going to celebrate graduation night.
 And the secrecy of it all makes it that much more fun.